 The Uninhabitable Earth is one of the starkest books I have read in a long time.
 It details how climate change could affect the world if warming is not brought under control.

-It’s a sobering book that does not pull any punches in regards to what happens f we don’t take this threat seriously.
+It’s a sobering book that does not pull any punches in regard to what happens f we don’t take this threat seriously.

 In recent years, I have become more and more interested in the climate and the damage we are doing to the environment.